Secret Revealed: What Makes Mariachi Music Sexy

 There is also a tacit acknowledgement that the ability for men to move their hips in that particularly subtle way, according to our Mexico City field investigator, is so fleeting.
 She pointed out that it was practically impossible for a guy to pull it off after the age of 25.

 In contrast, the sexuality of women’s hips has a remarkable shelf life.
 Big, small, wide, young, more mature or imperfect, the sensuality of women's’ hips is probably the last thing to go.
-Not so for the male.
+Not so for the male of the species.
 This particular anatomical window closes fast for them.

 My investigative conclusion?
 In regional music, Mexican women can discreetly appreciate the beauty, sexuality and brevity of youth that is the everyday experience of men admiring young women.

-It would be a little creepy for a woman, especially a more mature one, to watch a gyrating, humping musician or dancer for too long, but you can’t judge her too harshly for watching a young man dance when he’s barely moving relative to more popular dance music.
-What is she really seeing?
+It would be a little creepy for a woman, especially a more mature one, to watch a gyrating, humping musician or dancer for too long, but you can’t judge her too harshly for watching a young man dance when he’s barely moving.

 Like the way women used Mexican hand fans in days of old, young men can dance in front of their grandmothers, sisters and their uncle’s female friends at a family gathering and still send a coded message to the rest of the audience.